AndrewAnnex/SpiceyPy/docs/ellipses.rst

 Mathematical notes).
 The ellipse defined by this parametric
 representation is non-degenerate if and only if V1 and V2 are
 linearly independent.
-We call CENTER the \`center' of the ellipse, and we refer to V1 and
+We call CENTER the 'center' of the ellipse, and we refer to V1 and
-V2 as \`generating vectors'.
+V2 as 'generating vectors'.
 Note that an ellipse centered at the
 coordinate origin (0, 0, 0,) is completely specified by its
 generating vectors.
 Further mention of the center or generating
 vectors for a particular ellipse, means vectors that play the role of